Endorsed by Planned Parenthood, Cecile Richards, Senator Aguilar & Leader Ken Salazar

 Sarah Taylor-Nanista, Reproductive Rights Advocate

-I support universal health care - not based on profits.
+I support universal health care that is not based on profits.
 I have worked for seven years in health care policy, as an attorney.
 As a representative I will be a leader on moving our state forward to ensure universal health care for every person.
 I support policy to create a public option for Coloradans to get health care coverage.

 I am the product of Colorado's public schools.
 I went to neighborhood schools all over our state.
 I will fight for equity for all kids in our schools, and fight for our teachers to get the pay and respect they deserve.
 I will work towards dismantling the constraints TABOR puts on our education systems.